ThingsIXFoundation/docs/docs/developer-documentation/third-party-mapper-program.md

 - For projects that can use the standard software (ESP32-based): 7.500 EUR ex.
 VAT.
 - Future revisions and models: To be discussed.
 - Custom IC Projects: To be discussed.
-- Mapper validation, software-programming and key-provisioning: 50 EUR ex.
+- Mapper validation, software-programming,key-provisioning and registration on the ThingsIX Network: 50 EUR ex.
 VAT per mapper